Skip to main content

 Swimming Pool with Green Algae

-What Causes Green Pool Water, and Why Acid Washing Is the Solution
+What Causes Green Pool Water, and the Best Solutions to Consider

 Quick Answer: Green pool water is caused by algae growth, usually triggered by low chlorine, warm temperatures, and poor water circulation.
-Mild cases can be treated with shock and brushing, but severe or recurring green algae infestations often require draining and acid washing to completely remove embedded algae and restore your pool’s clean, safe surface.
+Mild cases can be treated with shock and brushing, but severe or recurring algae blooms often require draining and chlorine washing to kill the algae, followed by acid washing to remove the stains they leave behind.

 What is Green Algae?